Securely Handle Webook Events in Ruby on Rails App using Stripe

 The easiest way to do is by using ‘stripe_events’ gem.

-Let’s start with the implementation, this is going to be very interesting.
+Let’s start with the implementation of Stripe webhooks.
+This is going to be very interesting.

 1. Installing Gem (Gemfile)